spinnaker/governance/sig-documentation/README.md

 * Encourage Spinnaker adoption by creating helpful documentation.
 * Establish a common framework for evaluating and improving documentation.
 * Develop, encourage, and maintain a clearly defined structure and organization for the Spinnaker documentation.
-* Assist developers and SIGs with creating documentation for new features in Spinnaker.
+* Help developers and SIGs create documentation for new features in Spinnaker.
 * Propose and drive initiatives for code-driven doc generation.
 * Facilitate community contributions to the Spinnaker documentation by creating templates and style guides.